pyswmm/pyswmm/docs/source/index.rst

     ---
     :img-top: _static/power.svg

-    Tutorials
+    Quick Start
     ^^^^^^^^^^

-    The tutorials provide sample code snippets for various use cases of pyswmm.
+    The quick start section provides sample code snippets for various use cases of pyswmm.
-    This is the perfect place to jump-start your own project with pswmm.
+    This is the perfect place to jump-start your own project with pyswmm.

     +++